Overview

 Red River College Polytechnic Heritage Group Award

-A minimum of three awards valued at a minimum of $500 each are available annually to domestic students who are enrolled in a regular RRC Polytech day program leading to a certificate, diploma or joint college/university degree.
+A minimum of three awards valued at a minimum of $500 each are available annually to domestic students who are enrolled in a regular RRC Polytech day program leading to a certificate, diploma or degree.
 To be eligible, applicants must have completed one term.
 Criteria include satisfactory academic progress and demonstrated financial need.
 A one-page letter must accompany the application.
 The letter should briefly outline your financial circumstances and, should indicate how this award will make a difference.
 Application deadline date is January 15th.
 Please note the name of the award to enter on the application form and have additional required documents ready to upload.

 Richard (Asher) Webb Social Justice Activist Memorial Award